chironb/ChiCLI/README.md

 - Exomizer version works inconsistently with loading and running files from within ChiCLI.
 Not sure why, probably needs some tweaking in the way exomizer is configured in terms of memory layout.

 Removals:
-- Due to trying to squeeze every feature into about 50K, the maximum aliases is now 8, but common ones are built-in now.
+- Due to trying to squeeze every feature into about 50K, the maximum aliases is now 7 (seven), but common ones are built-in now.
 - Due, again, to not having enough RAM, the hotkey command can only be 20 characters in size.
 - Removed displaying the file name when using debug-args, since that's not working and isn't an easy fix at the moment
 - Had to remove a few built-in aliases for now because of the 16 limitation.